 There are laws intended to protect motorcyclists, just like there are laws to protect other motor vehicle operators.
 Although the application of the law may be slightly different, if you are injured because of another’s negligence, you may still have a right to pursue a motorcycle accident claim against that person or entity.

 What do I need to bring to my initial consultation with a Louisville motorcycle accident lawyer?

 You are the most important source of knowledge and information!
-We will learn a lot just by talking.
+Our Louisville motorcycle accident attorney will learn a lot just by talking.
 You can also bring any documents in your possession that you think are related to your case, including a police report, documents regarding medical treatment, a list of medical providers, and a list of time missed from work.
 Any information you don’t have or don’t know to ask for, we will collect for you, to ensure we have all the necessary information to represent your interests.

 How does your lawyers stand out when helping people through their motorcycle accident cases in Louisville?